sammcj/gollama/README.md

 ![](gollama-logo.png)

-Gollama is a tool for managing Ollama models.
+Gollama is a macOS / Linux tool for managing Ollama models.

 It provides a TUI (Text User Interface) for listing, inspecting, deleting, copying, and pushing Ollama models as well as optionally linking them to LM Studio.